Diplomats to meet in Vienna for more Iran nuclear talks

-VIENNA (AP) — Further talks between Iran and global powers were planned Sunday to try to negotiate and restore a landmark 2015 agreement to contain Iranian nuclear development that was later abandoned by the Trump administration.
+Further talks between Iran and global powers were planned Sunday afternoon to try to negotiate and restore a landmark 2015 agreement to contain Iranian nuclear development that was later abandoned by the Trump administration.

-Senior diplomats from China, Germany, France, Russia, and Britain were due to meet at a hotel in the Austrian capital.
+Senior diplomats from China, Germany, France, Russia and Britain were due to meet at a hotel in the Austrian capital.
+They have been negotiating a possible return to the accord for weeks in the sixth round of talks in Vienna.

-Top Russian representative Mikhail Ulyanov wrote in a tweet Saturday that the members of the members of the Joint Comprehensive Plan of Action, or JCPOA, “will decide on the way ahead at the Vienna talks.
+Top Russian representative Mikhail Ulyanov wrote in a tweet Saturday that the members of the Joint Comprehensive Plan of Action, or JCPOA, “will decide on the way ahead at the Vienna talks.
 An agreement on restoration of the nuclear deal is within reach but is not finalized yet.”

 Iran’s deputy foreign minister for political affairs said Sunday that almost all JCPOA agreement documents had been readily negotiated and that the diplomats involved would shortly return to their home countries — not only for further consultations with their respective governments but also for final decision-making.